GuardianBob/PaintApp/README.md

 - Canvas API

 ## Deploying
 There are several resources for deploying Django Apps.
 One of the simplest platforms is Python Anywhere, which has a free tier.
 I highly recommend this one because of how straightforward it is.
-I've deployed on an AWS EC2 server for my own practice which is much more complicated and doesn't automatically set up SSL for you.

 ### Deploying on Local Server:
 - Clone a copy of the project
 - Using venv, create a virtual environment for the project